Alfred Hassner

+Alfred Hassner (אלפרד הסנר; 11 November 1930 – 27 March 2024) was an Israeli organic chemist.

 Biography

-Alfred Hassner was born in Czernowitz and spent WWII in hiding while he lost his father; after the war, he returned to study in Vienna and then immigrated to the USA where he continued his studies.
+Alfred Hassner was born in Cernăuți and spent World War II in hiding while he lost his father; after the war, he returned to study in Vienna and then immigrated to the USA where he continued his studies.
 In 1983 he moved with his wife Cyd and two children to Israel.
-Hassner is currently Emeritus Professor at Bar Ilan University.
+Hassner was recently Emeritus Professor at Bar Ilan University.
+He died on 27 March 2024, at the age of 93.

 Scientific career

 After a postdoctoral at Harvard University, Hassner joined the University of Colorado Boulder in 1957 where he became a full professor in 1966.
 In 1975 he was called to State University of New York Binghamton as Leading Professor and in 1983 he moved to Bar Ilan University in Israel.
-Hassner was visiting professor at Wuerzburg University, Stanford University, Weizmann Institute of Science, University of California Berkeley, University of Nijmegen, Universite Claude Bernard Lyon, Indian Institute of Science Bangalore, Kyushu Institute of Technology.
+Hassner was visiting professor at the University of Würzburg, Stanford University, the Weizmann Institute of Science, the University of California Berkeley, the University of Nijmegen, the Claude Bernard University Lyon 1, the Indian Institute of Science Bangalore and the Kyushu Institute of Technology.